Grenyerre/Grenyerre-PP3_Battleships/readme.md

 The steps for deployment are as follows:
 - The repository is forked or cloned.
 - A new Heroku app is created.
+- In the Config Vars, the KEY is set to PORT and the VALUE is set to 8000.
 - The buildbacks are set to Python then NodeJS (the order must be maintained).
 - Ensure that the repository is linked to the Heroku app.
+- Choose whether you want 'Automatic Deployment' or 'Manual Deployment'.
 - Click on 'Deploy'.

 Thank you to Matt Rudge, Senior Product Developer for Code Institute, for the deployment information.

 ## **Credits**

-- I would like to credit Garrett upon whose YouTube channel 'Knowledge Mavens' the structure of my code is based.
+- I would like to credit Garrett upon whose YouTube channel projects, 'Knowledge Mavens - Python Battleships' the structure of my code is based.
 - I would like to credit Code Institute upon whose mock terminal this code is deployed.
 - I also visited the following websites: 'Stack Overflow', 'Geeks for Geeks', 'Python Loop' and 'Real Python' to check syntaxes and correct usage of specific techniques.

 ## **Acknowledgements**

 I would like to thank my mentor Luke Buchanan for his invaluable guidance, understanding and support.
-Additionally, I would like to thank Dan Bader at realpython.com and finally my wife Tracy for her consistent resilience, support, and encouragement.
+Additionally, my wife Tracy for her consistent resilience, support, and encouragement.